Pillar 01 - Compliance

 The psychosocial hazard training course is a mandatory requirement for the representative group of workers participating in the psychosocial risk assessment, and is highly recommended for all people leaders within the business.

-Phase 3: Assessment
+Phase 3: Assess

 The psychosocial risk assessment is divided into two parts.